Solutions Engineer vs Sales Engineer

 Which title pays more, Solutions Engineer or Sales Engineer?

 The median compensation difference is approximately $3K to $5K, which is within normal data variance.
-The bigger factor is industry: cloud and data platform roles pay 10-15% above median regardless of title, while infrastructure roles pay 5-10% less than SaaS equivalents.
+The bigger factor is industry: cloud and data platform roles pay 10 to 15 percent above median regardless of title, while infrastructure roles pay 5 to 10 percent less than SaaS equivalents.
+Solutions Engineer titles cluster in the higher-paying verticals, which creates a title-based pay gap that is really an industry gap in disguise.

 Should I search for both titles when job hunting?